gravitational/gravity/docs/6.x/cluster.md

 ## Separation of Workloads

-Clusters with complex software deployed on them require separation of workloads between the control plane and application components to enable a seamless upgrade experience.
+Clusters with complex software deployed on them require separation of workloads between the control plane and the application components to enable a seamless upgrade experience.

 Gravity release 4.23+ leverages the support for node taints and tolerations in Kubernetes.
 Taints are special labels that control which resources can be scheduled onto a node.
 A pod needs to tolerate a taint in order to be schedulable on that particular node.

-A system run-level controls load on a node required for operations like cluster update.
+A system runlevel controls load on a node which is required for operations like Cluster update.
 In normal operation, application resources are scheduled according to the specifications including node labels and node/pod (anti-)affinity.
-When the cluster is operating under special conditions (like updating), application resources might be subject to runtime restriction until the operation is complete.
+When the Cluster is operating under special conditions (like updating), application resources might be subject to runtime restriction until the operation is complete.

-Being able to control node load is critical during update, as an overloaded node (kubelet) cannot guarantee uninterruptible and expected cluster operation and can lead to stuck updates.
+Being able to control node load is critical during update, as an overloaded node (kubelet) cannot guarantee uninterruptible and expected Cluster operation and can lead to stuck updates.

-The system run-level is a node configuration that prevents all but system components from being scheduled onto that node.
-The run-level is implemented as a node taint using the following key/value pair:
+The system runlevel is a node configuration that prevents all but system components from being scheduled onto that node.
+The runlevel is implemented as a node taint using the following key/value pair:

 ```
   gravitational.io/level=system